Jesús Castillo Jr.

-Jesús Daniel Castillo Ortiz Jr. (born July 15, 1962) is a semi-retired professional wrestler, better known in his native country of Puerto Rico as Huracan Castillo Jr..
+Jesús Daniel Castillo Ortiz (born July 15, 1962) is a Puerto Rican wrestler retired, better known in his native country of Puerto Rico as Huracan Castillo Jr..
 He competed in the World Wrestling Federation (WWF) as a member of the Hispanic stable Los Boricuas in the late 1990s as Jesus.

 Castillo has wrestled most of his career in Puerto Rico working for the World Wrestling Council (WWC), but he also worked for Americas Wrestling Federation, International Wrestling Association, New Wrestling Stars, and even wrestled overseas in New Japan Pro-Wrestling as Daniel Castillo and All Japan Pro Wrestling as the masked El Olympico.
 He is the son of Pedro Castillo, known as "Huracan Castillo", a wrestler who fought in Canada, Japan, the United States and Puerto Rico in the 1970s.

 Professional wrestling career

 World Wrestling Council (1984–1997)

 Castillo got his start wrestling in 1984 as a jobber as Huracan Castillo Jr. and later teamed with Miguel Perez as the Puerto Rican Express winning the WWC Caribbean Tag Team Championship three times and the WWC World Tag Team Championship one time.
 In 1989, Castillo and Pérez teamed as The Caribbean Express, under the names Daniel Castillo and Jose Pérez in New Japan Pro-Wrestling, and as the masked El Olimpico in All Japan Pro-Wrestling in 1987.

 In 1991, Castillo turned heel on his partner Miguel Perez.
 Castillo took Monster Ripper as his manager and fought with Perez until Castillo went to the Americas Wrestling Federation AWF and became the AWF World Heavyweight Champion.
 After the death of his father, Huracan Castillo Sr. in 1993, Castillo took a small break from wrestling but returned to the World Wrestling Council.
 He then began fighting with Carlos Colon, Invader I and Ray Gonzalez.
 Became a babyface again after an incident when "Hot Stuff" Eddie Gilbert burned Castillo with a fireball to the face.